-- The drop/add week is Tuesday through Monday of the first week of class. - Refunds shall be made within 30 days of the date that the institution determines that the student has withdrawn.
+- The drop/add week is Tuesday through Monday of the first week of class. - Refunds shall be made within 30 days of the date that the institution determines that the student has withdrawn by the original method of payment.

 Refund calculations are based on a course by course basis.
 Refunds are determined based on actual charges to a student, less any applicable discounts or institutional scholarships.